apernet/tcp-brutal/README.md

 bash <(curl -fsSL https://tcp.hy2.sh/)
 ```

-### Do I need a new proxy protocol that supports TCP Brutal?
+### Do I need a new proxy protocol?

 No. TCP Brutal supports all existing TCP proxy protocols, **but requires support from both the client and server software** (to provide bandwidth options, exchange bandwidth information, etc.).
-Contact the developers of the proxy software you are using and ask them to add support.
+Ask the developers of the proxy software you use to add support.

-### Testing speed
+### Speed test

-The [example](example) directory contains a simple speed test server+client written in Python.
+The [example](example) directory contains a simple speed test server+client in Python.
 Usage:

 ```bash
 # Server, listening on TCP port 1234